24jainnikita/ChefAI/README.md

 - 🧮 **The Recommendation Engine runs locally** — instant, in-memory scoring, no model round-trip.
 - 📚 **Existing recipes require no AI** — the vast majority of searches are fully served by the knowledge base.
+- 🗣️ **Voice & intent run client-side** — speech recognition and the intent classifier are pure browser/JS, no server calls.
 - ✨ **AI is only used when necessary** — vision/chat on demand, custom generation only on explicit click.
 - 🗃️ **Caching reduces API usage** — both recommendation results and AI-generated recipes are cached, so identical requests don't re-hit the APIs.